Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/hybrid-setup.md

 </IntroText>

 :::tip Available in private beta
 To join the private beta, you must have an active dbt Cloud Enterprise account.
-Register here or reach out to your account representative.
+Reach out to your account representative to join the beta.
 :::

 ## How it works